zouharvi/uds-snlp-tutorial/introduction/main.md

 ::: frame
 ## Tutorial Requirements (exam admission)
-- 70% of mandatory points (~10 assignments)
+- 70% of mandatory points (~10 assignments, 10 points each)
-- Presenting a solution to an excercise _at least_ once
 - Tutorial points only for exam admission (no final grade influence)
 :::